keyboard_arrow_up

 Anti-Extrusion Rings

-Also referred to as “back-up rings,” these are rings designed to fit behind rubber o-ring seals in order to prevent extrusion into the gap between the metal pieces.
+Also known as back-up rings, these are designed to sit behind rubber o-ring seals to prevent the material from being forced into the gap between metal components.

 Beryllium Copper